-Ensure that the current speed is reasonable
+Ensure that the current speed is reasonable.

-Current speed, CSPD(j), is typically provided as a positive value.
-This test checks for unrealistically high current speed values and is applied to each depth bin, i.
+Current speed is typically provided as a positive value.
+This test checks for unrealistically high current speed values and is applied to each depth bin (i).
+The maximum current speed should be set based on the environment in which the instrument will be deployed, as well as for all reasonable high-speed anomalies.

-Flags Condition Codeable Instructions Fail = 4 If the current speed, CSPD(i) exceeds a reasonable value, SPDMAX, the measurement fails.
-IF CSPD(i) > SPDMAX, flag = 4 Suspect = 3 N/A Pass = 1 If the current speed, CSPD(i) is less than or equal to a reasonable maximum value, SPDMAX, the measurement passes.
-IF CSPD( $i$ ) $\leq$ SPDMAX, flag = 1
+Flags Condition Codable Instructions Fail = 4 If the current speed [CSPD(i)] exceeds a reasonable maximum value (SPDMAX), the measurement fails.
+IF CSPD(i) > SPDMAX, flag = 4 Suspect = 3 N/A Pass = 1 If the current speed [CSPD(i)] is less than or equal to a reasonable maximum value (SPDMAX), the measurement passes.
+IF CSPD(i) \leq SPDMAX, flag = 1